spenes/terraform-aws-enrich-kinesis-ec2/README.md

 # Copyright and license

-The Terraform AWS Enrich Kinesis on EC2 project is Copyright 2021-2023 Snowplow Analytics Ltd.
+Copyright 2021-current Snowplow Analytics Ltd.

-Licensed under the [Apache License, Version 2.0][license] (the "License");
-you may not use this software except in compliance with the License.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+Licensed under the [Snowplow Limited Use License Agreement][license]. _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions][license-faq].)_

 [release]: https://github.com/snowplow-devops/terraform-aws-enrich-kinesis-ec2/releases/latest
 [release-image]: https://img.shields.io/github/v/release/snowplow-devops/terraform-aws-enrich-kinesis-ec2